Healthcare Project for Children regardless of the Nationality

 - Help such children obtain vaccinations and regular checkups at nearby hospitals and, when necessary, medical expense subsidies and interpretation services.

 - Provide such children and their families with nutritious meals and a safe environment to better ensure proper physical and mental development.
-In addition, train key caregivers (mothers and/or other family members) how to take proper care of infants and children.
+In addition, train principal caregivers (mothers and/or other family members) how to take appropriate care of infants and children.

 - Accommodate 200 Non-Taiwanese Children and provide them with medical services.

 - Provide 40 female migrant workers with childbirth support.